manuelbomi/Mergers-and-Acquisitions-Strategy-Framework-for-Teradyne-s-AI-Controller-Roadmap/README.md

 - Complementary software platforms

-<ins>Recent Example: Teradyne's Acquisition of LTE</ins>
-In recent years, Teradyne acquired LitePoint, MiR and Quantifi Photonics.
+#### In recent years, Teradyne acquired LitePoint, MiR and Quantifi Photonics.
 These are strategic acquisitions that immediately gave Teradyne good leverages in the domain of expertise of these acquisitions.

+#### The M&A modules provided in this repository aim to supports Teradyne’s AI Controller strategy by providing:

+- A scoring framework to evaluate potential targets on technology, commercial, and strategic fit (MAAcquisitionStrategy).

+- A financial valuation model to estimate acquisition ranges and simulate sensitivity to multiples (AcquisitionFinancialModel).

+- A technology gap analysis to identify where acquisitions create the greatest time-to-market advantage (TechnologyGapAnalysis).

+- A decision framework to choose between acquisition and strategic partnership (PartnershipVsAcquisition).

+- A 100-day integration plan template visualized as a simple timeline to align stakeholders post-deal.

+---

+## Key Outputs / Use Cases

+- Target shortlisting: Use the scoring framework and per-criterion visuals to rank candidates.

+- Valuation & negotiation: Use valuation ranges and sensitivity plots to prepare bid ranges and justify strategic premiums.

+- Strategy alignment: Use gap heatmaps and radar views to justify build vs buy decisions to execs.

+- Deal execution: Use the Gantt timeline for integration planning and milestone tracking.

+---

+## How to use the code

+- Fill strategic_fit profiles for target companies (0–1 normalized inputs per criterion).

+- Run MAAcquisitionStrategy.evaluate_acquisition_target() to get per-criterion breakdown and recommendation.

+- Use AcquisitionFinancialModel.calculate_acquisition_valuation() for monetary ranges and scenario plots.

+- Run TechnologyGapAnalysis to prioritize acquisition targets for capability gaps.

+- Use PartnershipVsAcquisition.evaluate_strategy() for a binary recommendation with point-level detail.
+-
+- Export the generated matplotlib figures for slides or reports (PNG/PDF) using fig.savefig(...) if needed.